SPECIAL TOPIC: GNOSTICISM (from Greek word gnosis, which means "knowledge," cf. I Tim. 6:20)

 E. a tendency toward exclusivism and elitism

-c. of these two groups some practiced asceticism (if the body wants it, it is evil), the other antinomianism (if the body wants it, give it)
+3. of these two groups some practiced asceticism (if the body wants it, it is evil), the other antinomianism (if the body wants it, do it)

-3. There is no written evidence of a developed system of Gnosticism in the first century.
-It is not until the middle of the second century that documented evidence existed.
+C. There is no written evidence of a developed system of Gnosticism in the first century.
+It is not until the middle of the second century that documented evidence existed (see Nag Hammadi Texts).
 For further information about "Gnosticism" see

 IV.
 The Heresy Today